alan-turing-institute/azure_usage_v1/README.md

 <h2>Summary</h2>

-Web app for the Turing research community to analyse Azure usage at the subscription level.
+Webapp for the Turing research community to analyse Azure usage at the subscription level.
 <br><br>
 Created and designed by <a href="https://github.com/tomaslaz">Tomas Lazauskas</a>.
 <br><br>